Failure Failure picoCTF 2026 Solution

 Description

-Welcome to Failure Failure -- a high-available system.
+Welcome to Failure Failure - a high-available system.
 This challenge simulates a real-world failover scenario where one server is prioritized over the other.
-A load balancer stands between you and the truth -- and it won't hand over the flag until you force its hand.
+A load balancer stands between you and the truth - and it won't hand over the flag until you force its hand.

 The service sits behind a load balancer that routes between a primary and failover server.

-1. Step 1SSH into the challenge server
+1. Step 1SSH in and identify the services

 ssh <user>@<HOST> -p <PORT_FROM_INSTANCE>